ycechungAI/goose/documentation/docs/getting-started/using-extensions.md

     goose configure
     ```
     2. Select `Add Extension` from the menu.
-    3. Choose the type of extension you’d like to add:
+    3. Choose the type of extension you'd like to add:
         - `Built-In Extension`: Use an extension that comes pre-installed with Goose.
         - `Command-Line Extension`: Add a local command or script to run as an extension.
         - `Remote Extension`: Connect to a remote system via SSE (Server-Sent Events).